polistat/content-2022/methodology.md

 ---
 The ORACLE (Overall Results of an Analytical Consideration of the Looming Elections) of Blair is an election model developed entirely by senior students at Montgomery Blair High School in Silver Spring, Maryland.
 Under the supervision of Mr. David Stein, we created this model during the fall semester to predict the outcomes of the upcoming 2022 Senate and Gubernatorial elections.
 This is the fourth iteration of election modeling at Blair; previous classes have also developed the Oracle to forecast the 2016 presidential election, 2018 congressional elections, and 2020 presidential election.

 In the spirit of transparency and education, we describe in detail exactly how we came up with all of the numbers in our simulation.
 You can read about our reasoning and methods for constructing the model in the following sections.
+The code that implements our model is available on [GitHub](https://github.com/polistat).
 All of the decisions in creating this model were made by the students in the class, and we take full responsibility for this model's methods and predictions.
 If you are interested in politics, statistics, education, or our model, please consider spreading the word about the work that we've done.

 ## Overview